 - Wear shoes that are good for hiking, but that you don’t mind getting wet.
 We planned this for the last day of our trip, so we hiked in our hiking shoes with socks.
 Then we put on flip flops when we got back to the car for the ride home.

-- You will get wet so wear clothes that you don’t mind getting wet in, but you will mostly dry on your hike back to the car.
-We were almost completely dry by the time we arrived at our car.
+- Wear clothes that can get wet.
+Our boys wore swim bottoms, and we were glad that they did.
+We were almost completely dry by the time we arrived back at our car.
 We did hike on a warm summer day.